 Debt to Income Ratio

-In general, conventional mortgage loans require a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Usually, conventional mortgage loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (including principal and interest, PMI, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing costs (this includes mortgage principal and interest, PMI, hazard insurance, taxes, and homeowners' association dues).

-The second number is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-Recurring debt includes things like auto payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
+Recurring debt includes things like auto/boat payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are just guidelines.
-We'd be happy to help you pre-qualify to help you figure out how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We'd be happy to help you pre-qualify to help you determine how large a mortgage you can afford.

-Prime Capital Mortgage Corp can walk you through the pitfalls of getting a mortgage.
+Prime Capital Mortgage Corp can answer questions about these ratios and many others.
 Give us a call at 248-644-1200.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.